aitshuber/immunizecc/community-advocacy.md

     title: GETTING STARTED
     subtitle: >-
       ​​​​​​Ready to make an impact?
-We will be excited to have you as a Booster, however much time you can devote and whatever activities you would like to do.
+We will be excited to have you as a 'booster,' however much time you can devote and whatever activities you would like to do.
 Please provide us with your preferences below,.
     cards: []
   - _bookshop_name: section/text-section